samis-dv/docker/README.md

 ```

 Assuming there's an `api` instance running on port 7000, you should now be able to manage it through `app` by accessing [localhost on port 8000](http://localhost:8000/).

+## Examples

+You can check examples under the [examples folder](https://github.com/directus/docker/tree/master/examples) on GitHub.

 <p>&nbsp;</p>